 The LIEAP program is accepting applications at the Durham County Department of Social Services (DSS), which is located at 300 N. Duke Street.
 The deadline to apply for the LIEAP program is usually in mid November of each year however it may also (sometimes) help pay summer electric bills.
 In addition, telephone applications will be taken for disabled clients.
 For other questions or to learn more about the LIEAP program, call (919) 560-8000.

 There are some conditions, and they include a household that applies for the LIEAP must:

 - Have at least one United States citizen or non-citizen who meets the programs eligibility criteria.

-Operation Breakthrough, Inc. provides Durham County families with several programs and resources that can provide them with short term relief.
+Community Action Agency provides Durham County families with several programs and resources that can provide them with short term relief.
 Some of their programs are below.
-Contact them at (919) 688-8111 to learn more or apply.
+Contact them to learn more or apply.

 - North Carolina Weatherization Assistance Program (WAP)

 Helps homes become more energy efficient and safer by upgrading the home to conserve energy and make it more energy efficient.
 After successful implementation it can reduce the resident's heating and cooling bills by an average of 32 percent.

 Some of the improvements and methods used to conserve energy and insulate a home are caulking floors, weather stripping, insulation in attics and walls, as well as repairing broken window panes.
 In addition, Operation Breakthrough's WAP also runs the Durham County area’s Heating & Air Replacement Program (HARRP), which provides funds to repair or replace heating and air units.